Skip to main content

 AbstractPausableReactive

-struct, which defines criteria for subscriptions, including chain ID, contract address, and event topics.
+Subscriptions are defined using the Subscription struct, which specifies chain ID, contract address, and event topics.

 constructor() {